 - Quani did the best job of replicating Joe’s dish.
 The judges’ least favorite rice dishes belonged to Emily, Anthony, and Pierce.
 Emily and Pierce were eliminated.

 In the second hour of the two-part episode, the home chefs receive a Mystery Box.
 They are tasked with creating a Blue Apron Signature box.

-- Ariana: Pan seared salmon with lemon herb quinoa and brussel sprouts.
+- Ariana: Pan-seared salmon with lemon herb quinoa and Brussels sprouts.
 One of the top three dishes of the night.

-- Beni: Pan seared pork chop with lemon polenta and brussel sprouts
+- Beni: Pan-seared pork chop with lemon polenta and Brussels sprouts

-- Sammy – Pan seared steak with polenta and brussel sprouts.
+- Sammy – Pan-seared steak with polenta and Brussels sprouts.

 - Sammy wins the mystery box challenge which comes with several perks.
 Blue Apron will feature Sammy’s box in their menu for home chefs across the country to cook at home.
 He also picked the teams for the elimination challenge.